Cognigy/Documentation/docs/ai/empower/agentic-ai/build-llm-driven-flows.md

     - **Name** — create a meaningful name for your Flow.
 For example, `Customer Support`.
     - **Description** — this field is optional.
 Create a meaningful description for your Flow.
 For example, `Automates the processing of incoming orders and updates inventory accordingly`.
 6. Click **Create**.

+### Add an AI Agent Node

-7. In the Flow editor, click **+** to open the **Node Selection** menu.
+1. In the Flow editor, click **+** to open the **Node Selection** menu.
-8. On the **By Function** tab, go to the **AI** tab and select the [AI Agent](../../build/node-reference/ai/ai-agent.md) Node from the list.
+2. On the **By Function** tab, go to the **AI** tab and select the [AI Agent](../../build/node-reference/ai/ai-agent.md) Node from the list.
 The AI Agent Node will appear in the Flow editor.
-9. Left-click the Node to open the Flow editor.
+3. Left-click the Node to open the Flow editor.
-10. Select the desired AI Agent from the AI Agent list.
+4. Select the desired AI Agent from the AI Agent list.
 Configure the [rest of the fields](../../build/node-reference/ai/ai-agent.md#ai-agent-settings).
-11. Click **Save Node**.
+5. Click **Save Node**.

+### Configure a Tool Action

-12. Below the parent AI Agent Node, configure the [child Tool Node](../../build/node-reference/ai/ai-agent.md#ai-agent-tool-settings).
+1. Below the parent AI Agent Node, configure the [child Tool Node](../../build/node-reference/ai/ai-agent.md#ai-agent-tool-settings).
 Specify the tool's use case, such as unlocking an account or registering a new user.
 Make sure the tool's name and description are clear and informative for the model.
-13. Click **Save Node**.
+2. Click **Save Node**.
-14. Below the child Tool Node, add an Action Node.
+3. Below the child Tool Node, add an Action Node.
 If you are editing the AI Agent for the first time, replace the placeholder Node with an Action Node.
 The Action Node can be any Node that allows your AI Agent to perform an action, such as sending an [HTTP request](../../build/node-reference/service/http-request.md), [sending an email](../../build/node-reference/data/email-notification.md), or [querying a database](../../build/node-reference/service/mongo-db.md).
 This Action Node performs the task that the tool handles.
-15. Below the Action Node, add a [Resolve Tool Action](../../build/node-reference/ai/resolve-tool-action.md) Node to control how the AI Agent responds after executing the Action Node.
+4. Below the Action Node, add a [Resolve Tool Action](../../build/node-reference/ai/resolve-tool-action.md) Node to control how the AI Agent responds after executing the Action Node.
 The Node returns the conversation to the parent AI Agent Node, providing the option to choose a different tool.

 ## Configure Additional Nodes